eye-division/jennyblyth/_gallery/antonia-bruce.md

   **Rose Artbuthnott &nbsp; &nbsp;*Portraits***

-  **Nicholas Arbuthnott &nbsp; &nbsp;*Sculpture*&nbsp; &nbsp; &nbsp; &nbsp;
+  *\*Nicholas Arbuthnott &nbsp; &nbsp;*Sculpture\*&nbsp; &nbsp; &nbsp; &nbsp;
-  &nbsp; **
+  &nbsp; \*\*

   **LOVE & KISSES** an exhibition of work by British artists of drawings, paintings, sculpture and photography.

-  Trained at Film School, Antonia Bruce has created cyanotypes of milagritos (small brass folk charms) that are purchased in Catholic churches across Mexico in exchange for prayers for love, relationships and more… Shaping the milagritos across the page into hearts, the offerings are developed onto paper that is brushed with iron compound and developed under a Mexican Sun to create the white on blue silhouettes of individual prayers.
+  Antonia Bruce has created cyanotypes of milagritos (small brass folk charms) that are purchased in Catholic churches across Mexico in exchange for prayers for love, relationships and more… Shaping the milagritos across the page into hearts, the offerings are developed onto paper that is brushed with iron compound and developed under a Mexican Sun to create the white on blue silhouettes of individual prayers.

   **Antonia Bruce** initiated a collaborative exchange between British and